Nary, Minnesota

 Nary is an unincorporated community in Hubbard County, in the U.S. state of Minnesota.
+It is along the Paul Bunyan State Trail, formerly the Burlington Northern Railroad.
+The offices for Helga Township are located in Nary.

 History

 A post office was established in Nary in 1899, closed in 1917, reopened in 1918, then closed permanently in 1924.
 The community was named for Thomas J. Nary, a businessperson in the lumber industry.